 A tradition that goes way back

 Certainly there was a contamination between Arthurian sources and Galgano’s hagiographies.
 However, it is by no means easy to reconstruct the dynamics.
-The problem is, first of all, time-related: the spread of the French Arthurian literature in Italy took place decades after the saint’s story, and it could therefore be imagined that it was inspired by it; however, some of the themes evoked both in Montesiepi and in the Matter of Britain are certainly older and were most likely part of a common cultural substratum18.
+The problem is, first of all, time-related.
+Indeed, the spread of the matière de Bretagne in Italy took place decades after the saint’s death.
+Thus, it could therefore be imagined that it was inspired by it.
+However, some of the themes evoked both in Montesiepi and in the Arthurian cycle are certainly older and were most likely part of a common cultural substratum21.

-In Italy there are some artistic records of the Arthurian cycle that attest to the existence of oral accounts even earlier than the work of Geoffrey of Monmouth.
+In Italy there are some artistic records that attest to the existence of oral accounts even earlier than the work of Geoffrey of Monmouth.
 In Modena, for example, a very skilled master sculpted the Porta della Pescheria at the cathedral between 1110 and 1120.
 The archivolt hosts a number of chivalric scenes, masterfully depicted.
 The protagonists have Latinized Breton names (Galvaginus, Conrad, Isdernus, Winlogee, Burmaltus, and Artus de Bretania).
-These are names familiar to readers of the Breton cycle, and the door reliefs seem to represent the liberation of Princess Winlogee (Guinevere), held captive in a castle.
+These are the names of the protagonists of the Breton cycle: the reliefs on the door depict the rescue of Princess Winlogee (Genevieve), who was being held captive in a castle.

 Saint Galgano, the perfect knight